-Auckland: where unknown volcanoes lie beneath to surface
+Auckland: Where unknown volcanoes lie beneath to surface

 After some more investigating, he concluded there was a basalt volcano mantled by thick weather volcanic ash at the site.

-Hayward said he was "absolutely staggered" when speaking to the Herald earlier this year.
+Hayward said he was "absolutely staggered" when speaking to the Herald on 2018.

 "All geologists knew there was no volcano near Karaka, which was outside the known limits of the Auckland and South Auckland volcanic fields," he said.